gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

         driver.Navigate().GoToUrl(ConfigUtil.GetString("base.url"));
     }

-Each [Row()] it a parameter that the corresponding class will take.
-It's works as a thread and will run the test case suite for each indicated parameter.
+Each [Row()] is a parameter that the corresponding class will take.
+It works as a thread and will run the test case suite for each indicated parameter.
 In this case will parallelize all test cases for each driver type in simultaneous.